 Leaf area / characteristic dimension: - Recent paper on influence on leaf size/shape in PCE – certain aspects of leaf shape were not as relevant as expected.

-Max stomatal conductance
+Max stomatal conductance – increases with canopy height (Kenzo et al. 2015).

+Max transpiration rate – increases with canopy height (Kenzo et al. 2015).

 Thermal time constant (probably not a lot out there) - Curtis et. al, 2018 – higher in more exposed leaves (heat up slower, cool slower) - Michaeletz has used this in theoretical calculations (Michaeletz et al. 2016 and 2015?